 • Reduces overall costs: Retaining existing customers is always more cost-effective than acquiring new ones.
 And to make that happen, delivering top-tier customer service is vital.

 • Improves the efficiency of day-to-day operations: When you streamline your customer service processes in order to make them more responsive to your customers’ needs, you can drastically cut the time it takes to complete tasks.
-Reducing the average handling time for customer interactions boosts agent productivity overall.
+Reducing the average handling time for customer interactions and improving response times boosts agent productivity overall.

 • Boosts the morale of your workforce: Meeting customer expectations can be challenging, but it’s even more so if your workflows aren’t optimized and your processes are patchy.
 When everything is working as it should, you’re effectively supporting your staff to do their jobs to the best of their ability, meaning they’ll be more content in their roles.